Mikolaj/horde-ad/README.md

 # Forall shapes and sizes

 An additional feature of this library is a type system for tensor shape arithmetic.
+The following code is a part of convolutional neural network definition, for which horde-ad computes the gradient of a shape determined by the shape of input data and initial parameters.
+The compiler is able to infer a lot of tensor shapes, deriving them both from dynamic dimension arguments (the first line of parameters to the function) and from static type-level hints.
 Look at this beauty.
 ```hs
 convMnistTwoS
   kh@MkSN kw@MkSN h@MkSN w@MkSN c_in@MkSN c_out@MkSN _n_hidden@MkSN batch_size@MkSN